dav-armour/rails-marketplace/README.md

 ### Discuss how Agile methodology is being implemented in your project.
 ### Provide an overview and description of your Source control process.
+Each team member will be working collaboratively on the same git repo hosted by GitHub.
+Seperate branches will be used by each person and pull requests used to merge them together.
+One team member will be in charge of all pull requests and merging.
+SourceTree app is used to make this process easier by provide a GUI for git related commands and keeping track of repo visually.
 ### Provide an overview and description of your Testing process.
 ### Discuss and analyse requirements related to information system security.
 ### Discuss methods you will use to protect information and data.